 - Whipped cream and toasted sliced almonds

 - In a small saucepan, heat preserves.
 Press through a strainer (discard pulp).
 Spread over cheesecake.
 Refrigerate overnight.
-Remove sides of pan.
 Garnish with whipped cream and sliced almonds.
+Refrigerate leftovers.
 Yield: 12 servings.

 Originally published as Apricot Swirl Cheesecake in Taste of Home's Holiday & Celebrations Cookbook Annual 2001, p85

 Reviews forApricot Swirl Cheesecake